Augustus Hill (British Army officer): Military career

 Hill was commissioned into the 57th (West Middlesex) Regiment of Foot on 1 January 1873.
 Following the 1881 Childers Reforms, the 57th merged with the 77th (East Middlesex), and became 2nd Battalion, the Middlesex Regiment; Hill commanded the battalion at the Battle of Spion Kop in January 1900, during the Second Boer War.
 He was subsequently mentioned in dispatches and appointed a Companion of the Order of the Bath for this action.

-He became General Officer Commanding the Welsh Division in August 1908, shortly before retiring in January 1909.
+He became the first general officer commanding (GOC) of the Welsh Division, part of the newly created Territorial Force (TF), on 1 April 1908, shortly before retiring from the army in January 1909.
 He lived at Beckington Castle in Somerset from 1896 until 1901.

 Family

-He married Alice Emma Vane, daughter of George Vane, Treasurer of Ceylon (1865-1882), and they had at least two sons, both of whom also became soldiers.
-Herbert (1880-1943), served in South Africa with his father, followed by the British Indian Army, and Gerald (1886-?), who joined the Royal Irish Fusiliers, and won a DSO in 1918.
+He married Alice Emma Vane, daughter of George Vane, Treasurer of Ceylon (1865–1882), and they had at least two sons, both of whom also became soldiers.
+Herbert (1881–1943), served in South Africa with his father, followed by the British Indian Army, and Gerald (1887-1958), who joined the Royal Irish Fusiliers, and won a DSO in 1918.